 This format is a derivative of the format that is used by the well-known C4.5 decision tree learning program (Quinlan, 1993).
 The separator between the features is a comma, and the category (viz. the last feature on the line) is followed by a period (although this is not mandatory: TiMBL is robust to missing periods)1.
 White space within the line is taken literally, so the pattern a, b c,d will be interpreted as 'a', 'b c', 'd'.
-When using this format, especially with linguistic data sets or with data sets containing floating point numbers, one should take special care that commas do not occur in the feature-values and that periods do not occur within the category.
+An exception is the class label, which should not contain any whitespace.
+When using this format, especially with linguistic data sets or with data sets containing floating point numbers, one should take special care that commas do not occur as feature values and that periods do not occur within the category.
 Note that TiMBL's C4.5 format does not require a so called namesfile.
 However, TiMBL can produce such a file for C4.5 with the -n option.
 The C4.5 format is auto-detected when a comma is detected on the first line before any white space has been encountered.
 The example data set looks like this in the C4.5 format: